cnsmith029/smsExport/README.md

 WARNING: There is a LOT of personal and security sensitive information contained within iOS backups.
 Apple recomends encrypting these backups for your own security.
 Unless you are operating in a secure environment, i.e. your computer does not have any network hardware, you may decide to keep these backups encrypted.
 Alternatively you could do a one time unencrypted backup, run smsExport, then delete the unencrypted iOS backup.

 Microsoft Windows REQUIREMENTS:

+Before you can run smsExport on Microsoft Windows, you will need to install 2 programs and then create a local unencrypted backup of your iOS Devices.
+Comply with the 4 items listed below.

 1) Perl 5 interpreter. <BR>
 https://www.perl.org/get.html <BR>